hendricius/the-bread-code/recipes/savory/open-crumb-sourdough.md

 ## Rubaud kneading #1

+Please note that kneading times depend on the flour that you are using.
+The numbers in this guide have shown the best results for my setup.
+The only way to find out for yourself is to A/B test.
+Try alternating kneading times between doughs that you make.

 Set a timer for around 8 minutes and start kneading your bread using the rubaud method.
 This inflates your dough with basic gas.
 At the same time it creates a lot of strength in your dough.
 Strength is equal to a strong gluten